neha-yadav/delivery/README.md

-# Restaurant project
+# Delivery system project

-Backend project (API) for a food delivery application.
+Backend project (API) for a order delivery application.
+Prerequisites - to be run in combination with restaurant service

 ## Model entities